Ismail-Ah/Chat-Application-with-Salon-Feature/README.md

 - `salonData.txt`: Stores the names and passwords of salons.
 - `salon{id}.txt`: Stores messages exchanged in the salon, where `{id}` corresponds to the salon ID.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or additional features, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements